Legacy tools

 pySim-read

-pySim-read allows you to read some data from a SIM card.
-It will only some files of the card, and will only read files accessible to a normal user (without any special authentication)
+pySim-read allows to read some of the most important data items from a SIM card.
+This means it will only read some files of the card, and will only read files accessible to a normal user (without any special authentication)

-These days, you should use the export command of pySim-shell instead.
+These days, it is recommended to use the export command of pySim-shell instead.
 It performs a much more comprehensive export of all of the [standard] files that can be found on the card.
 To get a human-readable decode instead of the raw hex export, you can use export --json.

 Specifically, pySim-read will dump the following: